mph-/lcapy/doc/netlists.rst

 - Inductor:

    `Lname Np Nm L`

-   `Lname Np Nm L i0`  Here `i0` is the initial current through the inductor.
+   `Lname Np Nm L i0`

+   Here `i0` is the initial current through the inductor.
 If this is specified then the circuit is solved as an initial value problem.

 - Capacitor:

    `Cname Np Nm C`

-   `Cname Np Nm C v0`   Here `v0` is the voltage across the capacitor.
+   `Cname Np Nm C v0`

+   Here `v0` is the initial voltage across the capacitor.
 If this is specified then the circuit is solved as an initial value problem.

 - Voltage-controlled voltage source (VCVS) of voltage gain E with controlling nodes Nip and Nim: